 An indoor scavenger hunt is a fun way to do trick or treating at home.
 Hide candy all over the house with note cards and send your kids on a scavenger hunt through the house to find the candy.

-I like the idea of hiding small amounts of candy with each envelope that sends them off to the next hiding spot and at the end having a big bowl filled with candy.
+I like the idea of hiding small amounts of candy with each envelope that sends them off to the next hiding spot and at the end having a big bowl filled with candy or the full size candy bars.
 The biggest pros to this over trick or treating are, you don’t have to check the candy to make sure it’s safe and there is no involvement from strangers.

 Play An Escape Room Game